Based on research by Marlon Mooijman, Joe Hoover, Ying Lin, Heng Ji and Morteza Dehghani

 For every single-unit increase in moral tweets over a 4-hour period, the researchers found, there was a .25 corresponding increase in arrests.

-The researchers then tried to measure the effect similar moral views — such as a social media page with self-selected members of a similar political affiliation — had on violence during protests.
+The researchers then tried to measure the effect of similar moral views — such as a social media page with self-selected members of a similar political affiliation — had on violence during protests.

 To do so, they set up a second study, which measured participant reactions to the protestors of a far-right rally in Charlottesville, Virginia in 2017.
 Participants ranked their level of agreement over the morality of protesting the rally.